Skip to main navigation Skip to search Skip to main content

-Falls, hospitalizations, and poor self-rated health in older people with diabetes and frailty: A secondary analysis of SABE-Colombia
+Falls, hospitalizations, and poor self-rated health in older people with diabetes and frailty: a secondary analysis of SABE-Colombia

 Abstract